frederic-perez/AmE-dictionary/data/dictionary.md

 __take over__ _Kyle took over in the first half and finished with 23 points._
 __take through__ _phr v_ To explain something to someone.
 __take to__ _phr v_ To make a habit of something.
+__take umbrage__ _idiom_ To become offended or angered by something. _Hey, I take umbrage at the idea that I didn't put my full effort into this project._
 __take up__ _idiom_ To begin doing something as a habit, hobby, pastime, or steady practice. _My husband has taken up gardening now that he's retired._
 __take wing__ _Then again, my thoughts took wing._
 __take your mind off something__ _idiom_ To do something to help you forget about something else.